The emission of stable and efficient blue light is a major issue in organic technologies.

 Our works have made it possible not only to obtain new highly efficient organic semiconductors (Angew.
 Chem.
 2015, Adv.
 Funct.
 Mater 2018) but also to shed new light on fundamental concepts such as the impact of molecular arrangement on the evolution of the energy of frontier orbital and singlet and triplet states (Acc.
 Chem.
 Res.
 2018, Chem.
 Comm.
 2019-Feature article).
 Thus, by modifying the intensity of the electronic coupling between two π-conjugated fragments by steric and / or electronic effects, we have shown that it was possible to selectively modulate the energies of the frontier orbitals while keeping a very high level of energy of the triplet state, essential property for an application as a host matrix in a PhOLED (ACS Appl.
 Mater.
 Interfaces, 2017).

-Since 2013, we have been developing new families of electron acceptors built on various organic skeletons : oligophenylenes and indacenothiophenes (ACS Appl.
+Since 2013, we have been developing new families of electron acceptors built on various organic compounds skeletons : oligophenylenes and indacenothiophenes (ACS Appl.
 Mater.
-Interfaces, 2017) and bithiazolidinylidene-tetrathione and birhodanins (J. Mater.
+Interfaces, 2017) and bithiazolidinylidene-tetrathione and birhodanines (J. Mater.
+Chem.
+C 2015).
+In particular, in the case of bithiazolidinylidene-tetrathione.
+Mobilities of up to 0.29 cm2.V-1.s-1 could be obtained and the OFET performance remains unchanged after several months of exposure to air (J. Mater.
 Chem.
 C 2015).

 The various structural modifications made to this family of acceptors and their studies within devices have made it possible to identify the importance of chalcogen ∙∙∙ chalcogen interactions on the great stability of these devices in air (J. Mater.
 Chem .
 C 2017).

 These acceptors can also generate charge transfer complexes with different donors such as pyrene, perylene and coronene.
-Within devices, these complexes have ambipolar properties dependent on interchain interactions (CrystEngCom.
+Within devices, these complexes exhibit ambipolar properties depending on interchain interactions (CrystEngCom.
 2019).

-This work is the subject of a sustained collaboration with Pr T. Mori of the Tokyo Institute of Technology (TITech).
+This work is the subject of a sustained collaboration with Prof. T. Mori of the Tokyo Institute of Technology (TITech).